-- 1. The Employer will notify the Union two (2) weeks in advance of a lay-off, specifying the number of employees and the anticipated length of the lay-off.
-In the event of a temporary lay-off due to causes beyond the control of the Company (eg. fire, flood and/or natural disaster), the above notice will not apply. - 2.
-Lay-offs for the classification of general help will be made in the reverse order of plant seniority.
-Lay-offs in the kitchen, warehouse, maintenance, janitorial departments, APV /Imperial Operators, Fuji Operators and Extruder Operators, will be made in reverse order of seniority within job classifications.
-Lead hands will be exempt from lay-off or displacement by other employees who are laid off from their job.
+- 14.01 The Employer will notify the Union two (2) weeks in advance of a lay-off, specifying the number of employees and the anticipated length of the lay-off.
+In the event of a temporary lay-off due to causes beyond the control of the Company (eg. fire, flood and/or natural disaster), the above notice will not apply. - 14.02 Lay-offs for the classification of general help will be made in the reverse order of plant seniority.
+Lay-offs in the kitchen, warehouse, maintenance, janitorial departments, APV /Imperial Operators, Fuji Operators and Extruder Operators, will be made in reverse order of seniority within job classifications. - 14.03 The order of layoff within the affected classification shall be as follows: Casual employees, temporary employees, probationary employees, full-time employee. - 14.04 Lead hands will be exempt from lay-off or displacement by other employees who are laid off from their job.
 Senior employees may, by their own request in writing, be part of a general lay-off providing their position is one of the affected positions.
-Once the request has been approved, they will be laid off and recalled in accordance with the processes described in the lay-off and recall provisions.
+Once the request has been approved, they will be laid off and recalled in accordance with the processes described in the lay-off and recall provisions. - 14.05 Layoff and Recall Provisions - (a) Employees who are laid off may choose to be put on a recall list; - (b) Employees who choose to not be on the recall list will receive severance paid in accordance with the Employment Standards Act; - (c) Employees will be placed on the recall list for a period of twelve (12) months, after which time the lay-off will be deemed to be permanent.

-- 3. Layoff and Recall Provisions - (a) Employees who are laid off may choose to be put on a recall list; - (b) Employees who choose to not be on the recall list will receive severance paid in accordance with the Employment Standards Act; - (c) Employees will be placed on the recall list for a period of twelve (12) months, after which time the lay-off will be deemed to be permanent. - (d) Sr. employees on layoff may choose to be recalled out of order - 4.
-It will be the responsibility of the employee to notify the Employer of any changes to their address or telephone number. - 5.
-General help employees will be recalled in accordance with plant-wide seniority provided they possess the skill and ability to perform the job to which he/she is being recalled.
-All other employees will be recalled from lay-off in accordance with seniority within their job classifications within the department. - 6.
-Every laid off employee, upon notification of recall by the Employer, will report for duty no more than one (1) week after such notification.
-Any employee who does not return to work within one (1) week of notice of recall will be deemed to have resigned. - 7.
-The Employer will advise the employee by telephone or electronic messaging, no later than five (5) working days prior to the date the employee is to return to work. - 8.
-No new employee will be hired until employees on the recall list who have the qualifications to perform the vacant job have been offered the position in accordance with the above.
+- (d) Sr. employees on layoff may choose to be recalled out of order - 14.06 It will be the responsibility of the employee to notify the Employer of any changes to their address or telephone number. - 14.07 General help employees will be recalled in accordance with plant-wide seniority provided they possess the skill and ability to perform the job to which he/she is being recalled.
+All other employees will be recalled from lay-off in accordance with seniority within their job classifications within the department. - 14.08 Every laid off employee, upon notification of recall by the Employer, will report for duty no more than one (1) week after such notification.
+Any employee who does not return to work within one (1) week of notice of recall will be deemed to have resigned. - 14.09 The Employer will advise the employee by telephone or electronic messaging, no later than five (5) working days prior to the date the employee is to return to work. - 14.10 No new employee will be hired until employees on the recall list who have the qualifications to perform the vacant job have been offered the position in accordance with the above.